andrerpena/react-mde/readme.md

 ## Composition and custom layouts

 `ReactMde` is designed to make it easy for users to customize the layout, or to make any of it sub-components invisible, like the Preview, for instance.
-In order to do so, instead of cluttering `ReactMde` with options like `previewVisible`, I've decided to make the `ReactMde` component, itself, just a thin layout wrapper for its 3 internal components.
+The `ReactMde` component, itself, just a thin layout wrapper for its 3 internal components with visibility options.

 If you want to create your own layout, please take a look at the source code of the `ReactMde` component: https://github.com/andrerpena/react-mde/blob/master/src/ReactMde.tsx.
-It's easy to simply create your own, only leveraging the internal components you'd like or laying them out in the way you prefer
+It's easy to simply create your own, only leveraging the internal components you'd like and laying them out in the way you prefer

     import * as ReactMde from 'react-mde';
     // Now you have (among other utility modules):
     // The ReactMde.ReactMdeToolbar component
     // The ReactMde.ReactMdeTextArea component
     // The ReactMde.ReactMdePreview component

-Again, just take a look at ReactMde's [source code](https://github.com/andrerpena/react-mde/blob/master/src/ReactMde.tsx).

 ## Migrating from 1.* to 2.*